-For tax purposes, scan and save all the day’s sketches—not just the “Outcome 1” sketches.
-The dozens of additional “unused” sketches may be evidence of research and design, if tax auditors require evidence.
-That’s because a direct path to success is not considered research, whereas documenting your failures (in the form of abandoned sketches) may help demonstrate that R&D took place.
+For tax purposes, scan and save all the day’s sketches – not just the “Outcome One” sketches.
+In some jurisdictions, the dozens of additional “unused” sketches may be evidence of research and design, if tax auditors require evidence.
+That’s because a direct path to success is not considered research, whereas trying different ideas as a form of risk-taking – by documenting your “failures” in the form of abandoned sketches – may help demonstrate that R&D took place.

-9. Share the outcome with your project sponsor and stakeholders
+9. Share the outcome with your project sponsor, stakeholders, and user researchers

-Walk the project sponsor through the sketches from Outcome 1 or 2.
-(Don’t share the written sketch—it’s got too much detail.
+Walk the project sponsor through the sketches from Outcome One or Outcome Two.
+(Don’t share the written sketch – it’s got too much detail.
 If need be, hand the sponsor paper and pens, and have them sketch any additional requirements.
 After they leave, adapt the design to incorporate the new requirements into the written sketch from step 8.

-Share the written sketch with your usability analysts.
+Share the written sketch with your team’s usability analyst or user researcher.
 They’ll need it when they quickly validate the design with users, for example by testing paper prototypes.

 The written sketch can also be a starting point for technical specifications.

 10. Conduct a process retrospective

 Shortly after the Five Sketches™ process completes, schedule a meeting for all participants.
 Ask them to prepare by bringing their Keep-Stop-Start list for fine-tuning the process to your team’s environment.
 Next time: